wengandrew/battery-talent-census/README.md

 ## Notes for Future Improvement

-1. For the question "What is your current employment situation?" include options for "business owner", "self-employed", "consulting", "founder"
+1. For the question "What is your current employment situation?" include options for "business owner", "self-employed", "consulting", "founder."

 2. I received a total of 0 emails about census improvment suggestions.
-Leavin my email at the end of the census is not an effective way to solicit feedback.
+Leaving my email at the end of the census was not an effective way to solicit feedback.
    What is a better way?